 Carbon dioxide pipeline

-Dakota Gas captures and sells CO2 produced at the plant to customers and transports it through a 205-mile pipeline to Saskatchewan, Canada, to be used for enhanced oil recovery in the Weyburn and Midale fields.
+Dakota Gas delivers CO2 produced at the plant to customers and transports it through a 205-mile pipeline to Saskatchewan, Canada, to be used for enhanced oil recovery in the Weyburn and Midale fields.

 The first CO2 was sent to Canada in October 2000.
 Today, Dakota Gas exports up to 155 million cubic feet per day of CO2 to Canada – about two-thirds of the readily available CO2 when running at full rates.